-Currently, hunters are allowed up to 3 deer.
+Hunters are allowed up to 3 deer.
 Buck season opens August 1.
 Any deer is allowed after October 1 through December 31 and waterfowl migration is in full swing.

 Weekly schedule: Arrive at camp on Monday morning and depart camp on

 Travel: Arrival/departure point is the city of Kodiak, Alaska, where you are met at the airport.
-Clients are responsible for commercial air travel to and from the city of Kodiak and follow-on charter flight to our Kodiak hunting and fishing camps.
+Clients are responsible for commercial air travel to and from the city of Kodiak and follow-on charter flight to our Kodiak camp.
 We suggest you arrive 1-day in Kodiak prior to your hunt commencing, so you can purchase Alaska hunting license, Sitka Black-tailed deer tags, purchase any additional hunting gear or any personal items you may need.
-We assist hunters by coordinating air charter flight to/from our camps by float plane or wheel plane (Cessna 206, DeHavilland Beaver, Widgeon, Piper Cherokee 6’s, a Britten-Norman Islander, turbine Cessna 208 Caravan).
+We assist hunters by coordinating air charter flight to/from our Kodiak camp by float plane (Cessna 206 or De Havilland Beaver).
 Clients should leave hard rifle case and travel clothes bag in air charter service hangar.
-For departure schedule, recommend 1-day in Kodiak or Anchorage for shipping trophy game meat and/or expediting trophy from Alaska to taxidermist of your choice.
-Clients may want to process trophy game meat in Anchorage and ship home.
+For departure schedule, recommend 1-day in Kodiak or Anchorage for game meat processing/shipping and expediting trophy from Alaska to a taxidermist of your choice.
+Clients may want to process game meat in Anchorage and ship home.
 We recommend clients purchasing airline tickets with flexible change policies and travel insurance in the event of inclement weather or unforeseen circumstances that may affect your airline travel.